orangejulius/octopress/source/_posts/2012-10-27-what-does-it-take-to-survive-an-aws-outage.markdown

 However, there has been at least one incident where an entire region was affected.

 If the possibility of downtime from this scenario is unacceptable, you have to consider replicating across regions instead of availability zones.
-Latency will be higher between regions, and bandwith costs will follow the public data transfer pricing, which starts at 12 cents/GB.
+Latency will be higher between regions, and bandwidth costs will follow the public data transfer pricing, which starts at 12 cents/GB.
-However, if surviving this level of catastrophy is important, the costs are surely worth it.
+However, if surviving this level of catastrophe is important, the costs are surely worth it.

 ## How to manage failover